mckennapsean/dissertation/content/08-discuss.md

 and managers.
 This approach was motivated by domain constraints: limited access to users and data.
-Furthermore, the design activity framework highlights where the winnowing and casting of user roles occurred when revisiting personas in the _understand_ activity, and these same users were incorporated when evaluating the dashboard in _make_ with a usability study.
+Furthermore, the design activity framework highlights where the winnowing and casting of user roles occurred when revisiting personas in the _understand_ activity, and we incorporated these roles when evaluating the dashboard in _make_ with a usability study.
 The design process figure, when incorporating these multiple channels, succinctly shows where and how users were involved with different generative or evaluative methods as well as deployments.